rreece/rreece.github.io/essays/october-fast.md

     This year I started a new job, one where there is an exceptional amount of free food available.

+    We eat too often today.

 2.  **To detox**

-    Cutting alcohol for the month of October. [^Mehta2018]
+    Cutting alcohol for the month of October ([&#35;SoberOctober](https://twitter.com/search?q=%23SoberOctober)).
+    It has great effects. [^Mehta2018]

+    Not eating gives your body time to do other things.

 3.  **To learn about my body**

-    The hierarchy of energy sources
+    The hierarchy of energy sources.

-    Ketones as the 4th energy macronutrient
+    Ketones as the 4th energy macronutrient.

+    *The Ketogenic Bible* [^Wilson2017]

 4.  **To increase insulin sensitivity**

-    foo bar
+    Foo bar

 5.  **To induce autophagy**

     Autophagy [^Levine2017] [^Royal2016]

-    This reason and the previous one concerning increasing insulin sensitivity are primary reasons to consider duing few-day fasts regularly, perhaps a few times a year, to increase longevity.
+    This reason and the previous one concerning increasing insulin sensitivity are primary reasons to consider doing 1-3 day fasts regularly, perhaps a few times a year, to increase longevity.

 6.  **To cultivate discipline**

-    foo bar
+    Foo bar

-*The Ketogenic Bible* [^Wilson2017]

 [^Levine2017]: @Levine_2017_Autophagy_wins_the_2016_Nobel_Prize_in_Physiology\.
 [^Mehta2018]: @Mehta_2018_Short_term_abstinence_from_alcohol_and_changes\.